blainehansen/vue-async-everything/project.md

+write some initial test cases

 [vue-async-properties]
-- docs for pagination and load more
+- X docs for pagination and load more

-- X allow error and transform to use component `this`
-- X write tests for error and transform
+- 0 write test cases
+features
+- works in shortcut mode
+- can give custom concat
+- can receive response from `$more` handler

+future features
+- has `$offset` variable that allows them to use only one route
+- therefore has other configurable methods to make sure that behaves properly

 async methods